 There is nothing radioactive, carcinogenic, or injurious about the methods used to conduct scans.
 Of course, never say never, they say.

-However, even if they are 100% safe, consumer perception and discomfort may impede the rollout of these technologies.
+However, even if they are 100% safe, consumer perception may impede the rollout of these technologies.
 The process of collecting biometric data may make consumers feel uncomfortable.

 While offering a fingerprint may not deter them, they may find facial or retinal scans invasive.
 Some may even be concerned that the machine collecting biometric data will learn what they did last summer.